parischap/configs/README.md

 If the include directive of a `tsconfig.json` does not match any ts file, it is considered that there is no include directive.
 It then falls back to the default which is all files with supported extensions in all subdirectories.
 In particular, if it finds only .js files and even if allowJs and checkJs are activated, it will revert to the default.

-In each package,  the `tsconfig.json` calls two sub projects: the `tsconfig.others.json`, that covers the whole directory except `node_modules`, `dist` and `esm`, allows js files and defines the node library, and the `tsconfig.esm.json` that covers only the `esm` subdirectory, does not allow js files, defines a library according to the parameters in `project.config.js` and defines the output files and directories for the build phase.
+In each package, the `tsconfig.json` calls two sub projects: the `tsconfig.others.json`, that covers the whole directory except `node_modules`, `dist` and `esm`, allows js files and defines the node library, and the `tsconfig.esm.json` that covers only the `esm` subdirectory, allows js files, defines a library according to the parameters in `project.config.js` and defines the output files and directories for the build phase.

 There is also a `tsconfig.docgen.json` project, that is used during doc generation by docgen, which covers only the `esm` subdirectory, does not allow js files and defines the node library (because examples are written in nodejs).